 Our Board of Directors directs the management of our business and affairs, as provided by Delaware law, and conducts its business through meetings of the Board of Directors.
 Our Board of Directors has established three standing committees: an audit committee; a compensation committee; and a nominating and corporate governance committee.
+With respect to committee meetings, each director attended more than 75% of such meetings that were held during each director's time of service.
 In addition, from time to time, special committees may be established under the direction of the Board of Directors when necessary to address specific issues.
 The composition of the board committees complies with the applicable rules of the Nasdaq Stock Market and applicable law.
-Our Board of Directors has adopted a written charter for each of the standing committees, which are available in the Corporate Governance section of the Investor Relations page on our website at www.qcu.edu.
+Our Board of Directors has adopted a written charter for each of the standing committees, which are available in the Corporate Governance section of the Investor Relations page on our website at www.gcu.edu.

 Audit Committee.
-Our current audit committee was formed upon consummation of our initial public offering in November 2008 and consists of Messrs.
-Henry (chair) and Johnson.
-During fiscal 2008, our audit committee met three times, with all meetings occurring prior to our initial public offering.
+Our audit committee consists of Messrs.
+Jack A. Henry (chair), David J. Johnson, and, beginning in November 2009, Gerald J. Colangelo, each of whom our Board of Directors has determined is "independent," as defined under and required by the rules of the Nasdaq Stock Market and the federal securities laws.
+Our audit committee met six times during 2009, with all meetings occurring prior to Mr. Colangelo's appointment.
 Our audit committee is directly responsible for, among other things, the appointment, compensation, retention, and oversight of our independent registered public accounting firm.
 The oversight includes reviewing the plans and results of the audit engagement with the firm, approving any additional professional services provided by the firm and reviewing the independence of the firm.
 The committee is also responsible for discussing the effectiveness of the internal controls over financial reporting with the firm and relevant financial management.
 Our Board of Directors has determined that each of Messrs.
-Henry and Johnson is "independent," as defined under and required by the rules of the Nasdaq Stock Market and the federal securities laws, and has also determined that each of Messrs.
-Henry and Johnson qualifies as an "audit committee financial expert," as defined under the rules of the federal securities laws.
-For information regarding the qualifications of each member of the audit committee, please see the biographical information set forth above.
+Henry, Johnson and Colangelo qualifies as an "audit committee financial expert," as defined under applicable federal securities laws.

 Compensation Committee.
-Our current compensation committee was formed upon the consummation of our initial public offering in November 2008 and consists of Messrs.
-Johnson (chair), Heath, and Dorman.
-During fiscal 2008, our compensation committee met one time to approve equity grants made in connection with our initial public offering.
+Our compensation committee consists of Messrs.
+David J. Johnson (chair), Chad N. Heath, and D. Mark Dorman, each of whom the Board of Directors has determined is "independent," as defined under and required by the rules of the Nasdaq Stock Market.
+Our compensation committee met five times and acted by written consent eight times during 2009.
 The compensation committee is responsible for, among other things, supervising and reviewing our affairs as they relate to the compensation and benefits of our executive officers.
 In carrying out these responsibilities, the compensation committee reviews all components of executive compensation for consistency with our compensation philosophy and with the interests of our stockholders.
-The Board of Directors has determined that each of Messrs.
-Johnson, Heath, and Dorman is "independent," as defined under and required by the rules of the Nasdaq Stock Market.